xinyee20/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. The participation score sheet of tutorial group `G04` will be saved as `G04_participation.csv`.
+2. The participation score sheet of tutorial group `G04` will be saved as `G04_participation.xlsx`.
-You can find the CSV file at the location where your **Serenity** application is located.
+You can find the XLSX file at the location where your **Serenity** application is located.

 ### 4.4.
 Question addressing